top of page

 • These sacred sound codes bypass the ego and rewrite subconscious patterns.
 They’re built from primal sounds (bij mantras) that go beyond language and logic.

-This practice is part of Naad Yoga, the yogic science of sound.
+This practice is part of Naad Yoga, the yogic science of sound, and central to mantra meditation.
 Here, sound isn’t used symbolically—it’s used like a key to unlock mental, emotional, and spiritual blockages.

 Each mantra acts like a neural algorithm, refining your inner programming.